tencent-ailab/hifi3dface/3DMM/readme.md

 If you use the code or 3DMM provided in this repository, please cite our paper as follows.

 ```
-@article{hifi3dface2020tencentailab,
+@article{hifi3dface2021tencentailab,
-  title={High-Fidelity 3D Digital Human Creation from RGB-D Selfies},
+  title={High-Fidelity 3D Digital Human Head Creation from RGB-D Selfies},
-  author={Lin, Xiangkai and Chen, Yajing and Bao, Linchao and Zhang, Haoxian and Wang, Sheng and Zhe, Xuefei and Jiang, Xinwei and Wang, Jue and Yu, Dong and Zhang, Zhengyou},
+  author={Bao, Linchao and Lin, Xiangkai and Chen, Yajing and Zhang, Haoxian and Wang, Sheng and Zhe, Xuefei and Kang, Di and Huang, Haozhi and Jiang, Xinwei and Wang, Jue and Yu, Dong and Zhang, Zhengyou},
-  journal={arXiv preprint arXiv:2010.05562},
+  journal={ACM Transactions on Graphics},
-  year={2020}
+  year={2021}
 }
 ```